Virtual Justice The New Laws of Online Worlds Greg Lastowka

 In Virtual Justice, Greg Lastowka illustrates the real legal dilemmas posed by virtual worlds.
 Presenting the most recent lawsuits and controversies, he explains how governments are responding to the chaos on the cyberspace frontier.
 After an engaging overview of the history and business models of today's virtual worlds, he explores how laws of property, jurisdiction, crime, and copyright are being adapted to pave the path of virtual law.
 Virtual worlds are becoming more important to society with each passing year.
 This pioneering study will be an invaluable guide to scholars of online communities for years to come.

-Greg Lastowka is a Professor of Law at Rutgers University.
-He teaches and researches the laws of intellectual property and new technology.
+Greg Lastowka is a professor of law at Rutgers University.

 "For anyone interested in virtual worlds or massively multiplayer online games, this book will be fascinating on so many levels.
 Appealing, beautifully-written and chock-full of insight, Virtual Justice sets out the laws for brand new territories, creating the maps that we need to navigate these remarkable places.
 Of value to everyone--lawyers, laypeople, regulators, thinkers--Lastowka gives us the definitive account of the laws of the virtual worlds."—Dan Hunter, Professor of Law & Director, Institute for Information Law & Policy, New York Law School and Co-founder of Terra Nova blog: terranova.blogs.com